 What are wound and skin infections?

 Skin is the body's largest organ and its first line of defense.
-Even when it is clean, the surface of the skin is not sterile.
-It is populated with a mixture of microorganisms called normal flora.
-This normal flora forms a dynamic barrier that helps to keep other more harmful microorganisms (pathogens) at bay.
-People may also have pathogens on their skin.
-At any one time, a certain percentage of the general population will be carriers of a pathogen that displaces some of their normal flora and colonizes locations like the mucous membranes of the nose.
-Most of the time, normal flora and colonizing pathogens do not cause illness and do not stimulate the immune system.
-If there is a break in the skin or if the immune system becomes compromised, then any of the microorganisms present can cause a wound or skin infection.
+Even when it is clean, the surface of the skin is not sterile but is covered with a mixture of microbes called normal flora.
+Most of the time, these microbes do not cause illness and do not stimulate the immune system.
+If there is a break in the skin or if the immune system is weakened, then the microbes may cause a wound or skin infection.

 Skin and wound infections interfere with the healing process and can create additional tissue damage.
-They can affect anyone, but those with slowed wound healing due to underlying conditions are at greater risk.
+They can affect anyone, but people with underlying conditions are at risk of slower wound healing and greater risk of wound infections.
 Examples of conditions that increase the risk of wound infections include:

 - Weakened/suppressed immune system (e.g., HIV/AIDS, organ transplant recipient)